Wormnest/graphicex/graphicex/readme.md

     + 1, 2, 4, 8, 16 bits per sample
     + indexed(A), grayscale(A), RGB(A)
 	+ LZ77 compressed
+	+ color profiles can be read and used except for interlaced images
 * **Gif images (.gif)**
     + 1, 4, 8 bits per sample
 	+ indexed